Brian Tarantina of ‘The Marvelous Mrs. Maisel’ dead at 60

 NEW YORK (AP) — Brian Tarantina, a character actor who most recently known for his role in “The Marvelous Mrs. Maisel,” has died in his Manhattan home.
 He was 60.

-The New York Police Department says officers responded to the apartment on West 51st Street shortly before 1 a.m.
+The New York Police Department said officers responded to the apartment on West 51st Street shortly before 1 a.m.
 Saturday.

 They found Tarantina on his couch, fully clothed but unconscious and unresponsive.
 He was pronounced dead at the scene.

-The cause of death is being determined by the medical examiner.
+The cause of death was being determined by the medical examiner.

-His manager Laurie Smith said he had recently had a severe illness .
-She remembered him as a “wonderful actor and good friend.”
+His manager Laurie Smith said he had recently had a severe illness.

+“We are shocked and saddened at the passing of this wonderful actor and good friend,” she said.

+On “Mrs. Maisel,” Tarantina played an emcee at a comedy club called the Gaslight.

 Tarantina had roles in a number of television shows and movies, including “Gilmore Girls” and “BlacKkKlansman.”